CDT Day 77: Medicine Bow to Huston Park – Bugle Camp to Lost Sock Camp

 We dumped a lot of food from our boxes into the hiker box.
 How hungry did we think we were going to be?
 A walk down the road to Riverside produced some cool stickers from the visitor center and an expertly ordered custom vegan meal at the only restaurant in town.
 Cowboy, the elderly fellow running the visitor center then made good on his promise to drive us back to trail after closing for the evening.
 He was a hoot and I learned a lot in the short ride up to the Divide.
 We parted as friends with a promise to send a photo when we make it to the border.

 Spice and I managed to make it 8 more miles by hiking into the night, getting lost a few times when the trail disappeared into a rocky meadow.
 I was frustrated by the end, with aching feet and tired mind.
 The first flattish spot Spice found looked good enough for me.
 Cowboy camped and the owner of two full pairs of socks.
+Those things are just fine.
 We hang on to the little things out here.